 "In the long term," Alternative "will be the main party of East Germany, but taking into account the fact that Eastern Germany is electorally only 16% of the votes, this will not significantly affect the win in the general elections," notes Oleg Bondarenko.

-Therefore, everything will depend on how much the "Alternative for Germany" will be able to gain a foothold in the west of the country, and this, in its turn, is connected with the migration situation.
-Oleg Bondarenko notes that in order to win the elections at the all-German level, AdG needs to enlist the support of voters in the three main lands: Lower Saxony, Baden-Württemberg and Bavaria.
+Therefore, everything will depend on how "Alternative for Germany" can be fixed in the west of the country, and this, in turn, is connected with the migration situation.
+Oleg Bondarenko notes that in order to win elections at the all-German level, AdG needs to enlist the support of voters in three main lands: Lower Saxony, Baden-Württemberg and Bavaria.

 In Bavaria, "Alternative" has good positions, it became there the second force after the local Christian social union, "the expert notes. - This year in October there will be elections, let's see how AdG will show itself.

 "Undoubtedly, the growing popularity of the" Alternative "and the formation of a new political force around Sara Wagenkneht demonstrate tremendous changes in the German political system," said Daria Platonova.
 "The fact that both these structures are friendly to Russia and are against sanctions is encouraging.
 Now they are rivals, but the unification of left and right populists in Italy within the framework of the government of the Five Stars and the League demonstrates that overcoming the controversial confrontation between right-wing and left-wing populists in Europe in the national interests is possible, although every country has its own nuances " .